kritiitm/discussion/README.md

 ├── conv_markdown.py      # convertes json to markdown
-├── scrape_thread.py     # Scrapes Thread froom discourse and makes sure the date range is taken into account ├── scrape_page.py   # Scrapes pages from discourse
+├── scrape_thread.py     # Scrapes Thread froom discourse and makes sure the date range is taken into account ├── scrape_page.py   # Scrapes pages from discourse vector_npzfile.py - to embed the files using ollama's nomic embed text model vector_store.npz - to store all the embeddings query_ollama.py & query_openai.py - used for querying using llm from ollama and open ai model respectively chunking.py - to chunk the markdown files with the post url on top
 ```

 ## Usage